 Laurentien and Constantijn arrived together, walking down the aisle of the famous church and through a congregation of royal guests.
 Willem-Alexander and Maxima weren’t the only soon to be wed couple there as Crown Prince Haakon of Norway and his fiancee, Mette-Marit, were also among the congregation.
 The bride’s second wedding dress was also designed by Edouard Vermeulen and featured a boat neck, long fitted sleeves and a fitted bodice with a V-motif on the back.
 The full length skirt was also rather unusual as it opened into a long train.
 The bride’s veil was held in place by the diamond Laurel Wreath Tiara of the Dutch Royal Family.Embed from Getty Images

 Celebrations continued following the ceremony with big crowds turning out to see the couple as they made their balcony appearance and shared a kiss.
-Prince Constantijn and Princess Laurentien went on to have three children together and now, heading towards their twentieth wedding anniversary, they remain one of the happiest and most successful royal couples around.
+Prince Constantijn and Princess Laurentien went on to have three children together and now, celebrating their twentieth wedding anniversary, they remain one of the happiest and most successful royal couples around.